Miners lead FTSE to 1-week high, Meggitt surges

 By Atul Prakash

-LONDON, July 16 (Reuters) - Britain’s top share index hit a one-week high on Wednesday, with engineering firm Meggitt surging on bid speculation and miners rallying after a strong update from Rio Tinto and encouraging economic growth data from China.
+LONDON, July 16 (Reuters) - Britain’s top share index climbed to a one-week high on Wednesday, with engineering firm Meggitt surging on bid speculation and miners rallying after a strong update from Rio Tinto and encouraging growth data from China.

-“An upside surprise on Chinese GDP, alongside positive corporate newsflow, is helping the mining sector to outperform today,” Robert Parkes, equity strategy director at HSBC, said.
-“This sector remains heavily out of favour amongst investors and so a little bit of positive news can go a long way.”
+“We are overweight on the sector as miners are attractively valued and offer a very good dividend yield,” James Butterfill, global equity strategist at Coutts, said.

+“And it’s a contrarian call because there has been a negative sentiment following some disappointing numbers from China in the past and concerns over the capital expenditure programmes of mining companies.
+We are now witnessing a greater capital discipline and more focus on shareholders.”

-The market was also helped by a 9.6 percent surge in Meggitt shares to 537 pence.
+The market was also helped by an 8.4 percent surge in Meggitt shares to 531.5 pence.
 Citing dealers, the Daily Mail wrote that the U.S. company United Technologies Corp may be preparing a 625 pence cash offer for the British engineering firm, which is a key player in the aerospace sector.

 Meggitt declined to comment.
 A spokeswoman for United Technologies could not be reached for comment.